iainctduncan/papers/source/conclusion.rst

 Enable iterative development during musical playback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The support for interactive development has been another area area in which Scheme for Max has succeeded beyond my expectations.
+The support for interactive development has been another area in which Scheme for Max has succeeded beyond my expectations.
 For my personal work configuration, I have created two small scripts in Python and Vim respectively, which enable me to send Scheme code to Max directly from my text editor.